Jean-Charles Ellermann-Kingombe: Early career

+European Commission portrait of Ellermann-Kingombe as spokesman for Poul Nielson, in 2003.

 After his studies in Paris, Ellermann-Kingombe was subsequently given an internship in Brussels, under the cabinet of the then EU Commissioner for the Environment, Ritt Bjerregaard.
 Here, the head of cabinet, Laurs Nørlund, advised Ellermann-Kingombe to choose the Danish Foreign Service, as he had otherwise envisioned a career in the private sector.

 Ellermann-Kingombe started his diplomatic career as head of section (fuldmægtig) in the Ministry of Foreign Affairs in 1996.
 He was soon posted to the Danish Embassy in Mozambique, where he served as Embassy Secretary in charge of environmental support aid.

 In 2001, he was recalled from Maputo and stationed in Brussels in preparation for the Danish EU presidency in 2002.
 Here Ellermann-Kingombe was assigned as press secretary and spokesperson responsible for COREPER I related issues.
 From 2003, he served as spokesperson in the Cabinet of Poul Nielson, European Commissioner for International Cooperation and Development, in charge of relations with the Danish media and liaising with the European Parliament.
 Following the 2004 European elections, Nielsen was replaced as the Danish Commissioner, and Mariann Fischer Boel was selected.
 Ellermann-Kingombe continued to serve as a member of her cabinet, and she became EU Commissioner for Agriculture.

 Ellermann-Kingombe was recalled to Copenhagen in 2007, serving as Deputy Head of the European Affairs at the Ministry of Foreign Affairs, before becoming deputy director for Strategy and Policy Planning in 2010.
 However, he only held this position briefly, as in November of that year he was appointed press advisor to the Minister for Foreign Affairs and the Minister of European Affairs (2010–2013), serving under Lene Espersen and later Villy Søvndal.
 Between 2013 and 2016, he served as Head of the Executive Secretariat, a position corresponding to a chief of staff function to the Minister of Foreign Affairs, under ministers Holger K. Nielsen, Martin Lidegaard and Kristian Jensen.